Subhangi69/Nation-Informatics-Centre---DevOps--Node_js-App/README.md

 ## 💻 How to Run

-# 🙇‍♂️🙇‍♂️ Sorry, the I have closed the instances to avoid AWS cost
+# 🙇‍♂️🙇‍♂️ Sorry, I have closed the instances to avoid AWS cost
 Therefore, the application is inaccessible right now.